Wood Turners Lumber

 Ambrosia is very similar to spalting in that it is a staining of the wood left by a fungus.
 The fungus is carried by the Ambrosia beetle, which bores into trees, and helps the fungus spread.
 As a result the tree will typically develop long streaks or stripes of blues, reds, and yellows (Figure 5).

-Ambrosia Ambrosia Staining in Red Mapledevelops almost exclusively in maple trees, while spalting occurs in all trees, though the effects are more pronounced depending on the species of tree.
+Ambrosia develops almost exclusively in maple trees, while spalting occurs in all trees, though the effects are more pronounced depending on the species of tree.
 Since spalting and ambrosia develop due to the presence of fungus and mold, it is most common to find in wet environments and high humidity climates.